Anatomy of a Victorian – The Not So Secret Symbolism of Decoration

-Sounds like dental and is a noun from the Latin word "dens" meaning tooth.
+Dentil — sounds like dental!
+The word is a noun with the Latin root "dens," meaning "tooth."
 This is one of the most common details we run across as we paint houses in these various architectural styles.
-You can see dentils on a Queen Anne Victorian, for example, and in the Classical Revival style of the McCreary-Greer House on Durant Street (pictured right).
+You can see dentils on a Queen Anne, for example, and in the Classical Revival style of the McCreary-Greer House (pictured above) on Durant Street in Berkeley.

 This beautiful building is an architectural asset owned by and under the protection and oversight of the Berkeley Architectural Historical Society (BAHA).
 Could dentils be a nod to giving the home a voice?
 Or are they a symbol of protection as the gargoyle is, running along the seams of a home, sealing it off and chewing up any unwanted energy before it has a chance to enter the home?

 Pictured here above, the imprint of braided wheat decorates the corner of the protruding window frame.
-It is such a tiny detail, but so impactful.
-Thus, our treatment of these details is necessarily respectful and reverential.
+This is such a tiny detail, but so impactful.
+Thus, our treatment of these details is necessarily respectful and frankly, reverential.

 Some scholars say that wheat may connote productivity, the reaping of years, and long life.
 These aesthetically-pleasing details may also be a secret signaling.

-On this home (pictured, at right) Gingerbread refers to the decorative detail along the gable.
-Classic Gingerbread would be placed on the outer edge of the fascia.
-This detail is considered almost an overindulgence and can get extremely elaborate.
+As seen on this home (pictured above), Gingerbread refers to the decorative detail along the gable.
+Classic Gingerbread is often placed on the outer edge of the fascia.
+This detail is considered almost an overindulgence and does get extremely elaborate.

-Gingerbread feels to us like a giddy celebration by the architect and builder – most likely a reflection of the joy they felt while building this home.
-Located on Lincoln Street in Berkeley, this house is a Late Victorian cottage (c.
-1902) and is the second of three houses built by John Paul Moran in his compound.
+Gingerbread feels to us like a giddy celebration by the architect and builder — most likely a reflection of the joy they felt while building this home.
+Located on Lincoln Street in Berkeley, this house is a late-Victorian-era cottage (c.
+1902) and happens to be the second of three houses that were built by John Paul Moran on a single piece of land.